 Locals also love visiting the area’s various local restaurants and art galleries along 5th Avenue South.
 (You definitely won’t want to miss out on the district’s outdoor concerts and street festivals!)
 And after a nice lunch or dinner, you can head over to Third Street South for some shopping or to grab dessert and coffee at one of the cafes.

 Just as it is in many larger cities, commuting from the suburbs into the city is often difficult — especially during rush hour.
-The Golden Gate and Immokalee routes are known for having heavy traffic, so make sure you plan out your day ahead of time and leave early before traveling into the city.
+The Golden Gate and Immokalee routes are known for having heavy traffic, so make sure you plan your route ahead of time — and give yourself plenty of time to get to where you’re going.

 Students from a Collier County public school in Naples, Florida, pose for a picture with giraffes during a field trip to the zoo.